Home / Swallowtail (Papilionidae) / Anise Swallowtail (Papilio zelicaon)

 Quick Facts

-Host plants Plants from the carrot, Apiaceae, parsley and citrus families
+Host Plants Prefers plants from the carrot, Apiaceae, parsley, and citrus families.

 Did You Know?